mitjaimmonen/garden/en/Dev/Ideas/Bitti/Bitti notes.md

 ---

-repositories should support both local storage and firestore.
+repositories should support both local storage and remote storage.
-For FDroid version, firebase code should not exist at all.
+For FDroid version, firebase code should not exist at all, if otherwise in use.

 For each data source, two implementations (firestore, localstorage)